AkashBabu1712/Power-Bi/README.md

 4. Test your changes thoroughly.
 5. Submit a pull request, describing the changes you've made and the rationale behind them.

-## License

-This repository is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the contents for any purpose, provided you include the original copyright and license notice.